BZoennchen/Pages/_posts/2022-06-21-creative-artifical-intelligence.md

 Our current technologically and competitively driven economic system neglects any profound confrontation with technology.
 Competition leads to *the fear of missing out*; of losing some advantage over others.
-We are so used to technology, comforted by it, and convinced that it is our new religion.
+We are so used to technology, comforted by it, and convinced that it has become our new religion -- at least for some of us.
-Similar to *capitalism*, we lost the distinction between *technological progress* and *evolution*.
+We lost the distinction between *technological progress* and *evolution*.
-Technology **is** evolution.
+Now, technology **is** evolution.
 We no longer think about it.
-Instead, if it is properly marketed we buy and use it.
+Instead, if it is properly marketed and channeled into our desires, we buy and use it.

 Every broadly accepted new technology leads to disruption.
-The increasing speed of disruption makes it more and more difficult to attach meaning to anything.
+The increasing speed of disruption makes it more and more difficult to attach meaning to the new.
 Solid structures get replaced by a liquid stream of information.
 We can no longer get too invested in something because it might be replaced the next day.
 Artists might be in trouble if this superficiality becomes a reality in the art world.